Hiring Tech Support for Your Small Business

 - Resolving tickets representing staff-generated technical requests or problems.

-- Interacting with customers to make sure they are able to use your marketing channels and products effectively by providing troubleshooting via chat, text, message boards, and phone calls.
+- Interacting with customers to make sure they can use your marketing channels and products effectively by providing troubleshooting via chat, text, message boards, and phone calls.

 - Creating self-guided training videos for colleagues and clients.